NikosMple/BlogExpress/README.md

 Follow these steps to set up and run the application on your local machine:

 ### Clone the Repository
-git clone <repository-url>
+-git clone <repository-url>
-cd BlogExpress
+-cd BlogExpress

 #### Run the following command to install all necessary dependencies: